AADOJ/Late-Term-Assignment/manuals/AdministrationManual.md

 ```sh
 Heroku create appname
 ```
 where appname is what you want your heroku app to be called.
-Note that you can skipp adding a name for the app and heroku will provide you with a random one
+Note that you can skip adding a name for the app and heroku will provide you with a random one

 ```sh
 ./gradlew installApp // for *nix